-Combining the snug fit of the brief with the coverage of a boxer, the boxer brief for many men represents the best of both worlds.
-Invented in the early 1990s, the underwear came to be when designer John Varvatos, then at Calvin Klein, cut a pair of long johns and created the new style, now the most popular kind of underwear for men.
+Combining the snug fit of briefs with the coverage of boxers, the boxer brief, for many men, represents the best of both worlds.
+They were invented in the early 1990s by designer John Varvatos, who was then at Calvin Klein.
+Varvatos cut a pair of long johns and managed to create what is now the most popular kind of underwear for men.

 “They’re infinitely better than boxers,” says Derek Guy, editor at men’s style site Put This On and blogger at Die, Workwear.
-“They give you support; they don’t bunch up in your pants.
+“They give you support.
+They don’t bunch up in your pants.
 And when they’re made from good materials, they just feel nice.”
 Today, there are hundreds of styles of boxer briefs to choose from.
-Since it’s Underwear Week here at the Strategist, we asked five menswear experts which ones are the best.
+To sort through all the options, we asked 11 menswear experts which ones are the best.

 The original Calvin Klein style is still one of the best out there, according to Ian Taylor, the London-based editor-in-chief of men’s style site FashionBeans.
-He cautions, though, to avoid the Marky Mark look and go with a darker color like gray or black.
-“In photo shoots, you often see people wearing white, which looks great when it’s well-lit and photographed on a model with a six-pack, but if you’ve been wearing them for six months, they won’t look quite as pristine.
+He suggests avoiding the Marky Mark look, instead going with a darker color like gray or black.
+“In photo shoots, you often see people wearing white, which looks great when it’s well-lit and photographed on a model with a six-pack.
+But if you’ve been wearing them for six months, they won’t look quite as pristine.
 Grays and blacks have a bit more of a shelf life.”
 Phillip Wong, co-founder and creative director of Hawthorne swears by these, too: “I’ve worn only the classic Calvin Klein boxer briefs for as long as I can remember.
 The shape is exceptional, not too tight, and it’s very low maintenance,” he says.

-A luxury option from a newer brand, this style from Hamilton and Hare are also one of Taylor’s favorites.
+This luxury option from a newer brand is also one of Taylor’s favorites.
 He says the British company is “doing loungewear and underwear better than anyone else at the moment.
-There’s a softness and comfort to their jersey material, and it’s moisture-wicking, which, for this kind of garment, is very important.”
+There’s a softness and comfort to them, and it’s moisture-wicking, which, for this kind of garment, is very important.”

-For a budget pick, Collins recommends Pair of Thieves, one of the few direct-to-consumer brands available at budget prices.
-“Even though they’re more of a mass brand, they really do make it part of their DNA to provide the same level of — I don’t know — underwear technology that we’ve come to expect from other companies that are out there ‘disrupting’ the underwear space, as it were.
-The geometric prints add some punch to a dull underwear drawer, and the three-packs go for less than the price of a single pair from higher-end brands.
+Collins recommends Pair of Thieves as one of the few direct-to-consumer brands available at budget prices.
+“Even though they’re more of a mass brand, they really do make it part of their DNA to provide the same level of — I don’t know — underwear technology that we’ve come to expect from other companies that are out there ‘disrupting’ the underwear space.”
+The bold prints add some punch to a dull underwear drawer, and two-packs go for less than the price of a single pair from higher-end brands.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.